 What about copyright permission?
-The play was written so that permission wasn’t needed.
-The playwrights cleverly exploited various permissive areas of copyright law, including copyright term limits and fair use.
+The playrights wrote the play so that a license wasn’t needed.
+They cleverly exploited various permissive areas of traditional copyright law, including copyright term limits and fair use.

-- The movie was based on a now copyright-expired 1915 novel by John Buchan
+- The movie used a now copyright-expired 1915 novel by John Buchan.

-This is traditional copyright law.
-It acts to protect the interests of content creators.
-It also acts, through fair use, to allow others to create new works.
+Traditional (analog) copyright laws acts to protect the interests of content creators.
+It also serves, through fair use, to allow others to create new works.

-DMCA Copyright Law: Sadly, for digital media, copyright law presently suffers from regulatory capture.
+Sadly, for digital media, copyright law presently suffers from regulatory capture.
 Specifically, the Digital Millennium Copyright Act (DMCA).
 Although the DMCA states that it “shall not affect” fair use, this is not the case.
-In reality, the DMCA has certain “guilty until proven innocent” features that have greatly damaged fair use.
+In reality, the DMCA has specific “guilty until proven innocent” features that have significantly damaged fair use.
 The “gotcha” is that legally, fair use does not mean “no” copyright infringement.
 Instead, traditionally, fair use is only a “defense” against an accusation of copyright infringement.
-So, under traditional law, all fair use material is still infringing, it is just OK infringement.
+So, under traditional law, all fair use material is still infringing; it is just OK infringement.

-Takedown notices: The DMCA requires content servers, such as YouTube, to almost immediately remove content in response to a takedown notice.
-This happens when anyone representing a copyright holder asserts, in a takedown notice, that: the content “infringes”, and was unauthorized by the owner or by the law.
+The DMCA requires content servers, such as YouTube, to almost immediately remove the content in response to a takedown notice.
+Here, an agent representing a copyright holder files a takedown notice asserting that: the content “infringes”, and was unauthorized by the owner or by the law.
 There are no perjury penalties regarding the content assertions.
 (Perjury does apply if there was no authorization.)

 Think that “or by the law” includes fair use?
 Maybe, but to what extent?
-Remember that traditionally, all fair use material still infringes, and it may literally take a Federal court to completely decide if the fair use is OK.
-This can be prohibitively expensive and time-consuming.
-So, a takedown notice that fails to consider, or only superficially considers, fair use is not committing perjury.
+Remember that traditionally, all fair use material still infringes.
+Congress has not established any explicit, fair use rules, and it may take a Federal court to decide if the fair use is OK.
+Courts can be prohibitively expensive and time-consuming.
+So, a takedown notice that fails to consider, or only superficially addresses, fair use is not committing perjury.
 (No DMCA penalties if they did not tell the truth.)

-Hence the 39 steps example.
+The 39 steps play, discussed above, shows the difference between analog and digital copyright law.
 The DMCA switches the burden of proof and undermines centuries of fair use law.
 It gives us intrigue, secrets, and innocent persons accused of dastardly deeds.

 All is not lost, however.
 Some recent developments include:

-- In an important 2015 ruling, the Federal 9th district (California) court held that 17 U.S.C.
+- In an influential 2015 ruling, the Federal 9th district (California) court held that 17 USC.
 107 requires at least a limited DMCA fair use analysis.
-So copyright holders need to at least consider fair use, or at least pretend they did.
+So copyright holders need to consider fair use at least or pretend they did.

 - Due to the court decision, fair use is now a legitimate response to a takedown notice.
 For example, YouTube has a copyright counter-notification process to respond to takedown notices.
 YouTube states that it may consider, at least for the US, certain types of fair use defenses.
 Results may vary.